hphelion/documentation/devplatform/devplatform.install.md

 To enable ALS to install dependencies for deployed applications, you must provide it with outbound Internet connectivity.
 For more information, see the baremetal installation instructions, [Starting the seed and building your cloud](/helion/community/install/#startseed/), Step 7.

-If an HTTP Proxy is required for Internet downloads, follow the instructions in the Administration Guide.[ADD LINK]
+If an [HTTP Proxy](als/v1/admin/server/configuration/#http-proxy) is required for Internet downloads, follow the instructions in the Administration Guide.

 ## Installing the HP Helion Development Platform<a name="installing-the-hp-helion-development-platform"></a>